Shmuel Yosef Agnon

-Agnon was born in Polish Galicia, then part of the Austro-Hungarian Empire, and later immigrated to Mandatory Palestine, and died in Jerusalem.
+Agnon was born in Eastern Galicia, then part of the Austro-Hungarian Empire, and later immigrated to Mandatory Palestine, and died in Jerusalem.

 His works deal with the conflict between the traditional Jewish life and language and the modern world.
 They also attempt to recapture the fading traditions of the European shtetl (village).
 In a wider context, he also contributed to broadening the characteristic conception of the narrator's role in literature.
 Agnon had a distinctive linguistic style, mixing modern and rabbinic Hebrew.

 In 1966, he shared the Nobel Prize in Literature with the poet Nelly Sachs.

 Biography

-Shmuel Yosef Halevi Czaczkes (later Agnon) was born in Buczacz (Polish spelling, pronounced Buchach) or Butschatsch (German spelling), Polish Galicia (then within the Austro-Hungarian Empire), now Buchach, Ukraine.
-Officially, his date of birth in the Hebrew calendar was 18 Av 5648 (July 26), but he always said his birthday was on the Jewish fast day of Tisha B'Av, the ninth day of the Jewish month of Av.
+Shmuel Yosef Halevi Czaczkes (later Agnon) was born in Buczacz (Butschatsch in German), Galicia, then within the Austro-Hungarian Empire and now Buchach, Ukraine.
+Officially, his date of birth in the Hebrew calendar was 18 Av 5648 (July 26).
+However, he always said his birthday was on the fast day of Tisha B'Av, the commemoration of many disasters in Jewish history.

-His father, Shalom Mordechai Halevy, was ordained as a rabbi, but worked in the fur trade, and had many connections among the Hasidim, His mother's side had ties to the Mitnagdim.
+His father, Shalom Mordechai Halevy, was ordained as a rabbi but worked in the fur trade and had many connections among the Hasidim.
+His mother's side had ties to the Misnagdim, a parallel religious movement opposed to Hasidic Judaism.

-He did not attend school and was schooled by his parents.
-In addition to studying Jewish texts, Agnon studied writings of the Haskalah, and was also tutored in German.
-At the age of eight, he began to write in Hebrew and Yiddish, At the age of 15, he published his first poem – a Yiddish poem about the Kabbalist Joseph della Reina.
-He continued to write poems and stories in Hebrew and Yiddish, which were published in Galicia.
+Shmuel did not attend school; he was schooled by his parents.
+In addition to studying Jewish texts, Agnon studied writings of the Haskalah, and was also tutored in Standard German.
+At the age of eight, he began to write in Hebrew and Yiddish.
+At the age of 15, he published his first poem – a Yiddish poem about the Kabbalist Joseph della Reina.
+He continued to write poems and stories in Hebrew and Yiddish that were published in Galicia.

 In 1908, he moved to Jaffa in Ottoman Palestine.
-The first story he published there was "Agunot" ("Forsaken Wives"), which appeared that same year in the journal Ha`omer.
+The first story he published there was "Agunot" ("Chained Wives"), which appeared that same year in the journal Ha`omer.
 He used the pen name "Agnon," derived from the title of the story, which he adopted as his official surname in 1924.
 In 1910, "Forsaken Wives" was translated into German.
 In 1912, at the urging of Yosef Haim Brenner, he published a novella, "Vehaya Ha'akov Lemishor" ("The Crooked Shall Be Made Straight").